smileyan448/WordCom/ProPrecess/sampling_C_code/README.md

 This is the C source code of sampling.exe.
 This is the implementation package of another projoect.
 It contains some other sampling methods, but not used in this software.
+In this software, only Method D was used.